peak-adventure-travel/xmlsitemap/README.txt

 Front page priority: This setting determines the priority of the front page.

-By itself, the XML Sitemap module adds only the front page of your site to the site map.
+By itself, the XML sitemap module adds only the front page of your site to the site map.
 Other types of links are handled by supporting modules.

-XML Sitemap: Menu
+XML sitemap menu
 Allows menu items to be added to the site map.
 You can choose the menus to include at http://www.example.com/?q=admin/settings/xmlsitemap and can add and remove menu items at http://www.example.com/?q=admin/build/menu.
 The priority of a menu item is determined by its weight.

-XML Sitemap: Node
+XML sitemap node
 Adds nodes to the site map and provides Views style plugins for creating specialized site maps with Views.
 The default priority of a node is determined by a combination of its content type priority, whether it appears on the front